jsdelivr/libgrabber/README.md

 Running your own libgrabber bot
 -------------------------------

 It is not required for you to run the bot yourself to update your own project.
-These instructions are for you to test locally.
+These instructions are for you to run libgrabber locally for testing.

 #### Configuration